daac-tools/vibrato/README.md

 ### 3. Training

 Vibrato also supports training a dictionary.
-To train a dictionary, you must prepare at least the following six files, in the same format as [MeCab](https://taku910.github.io/mecab/learn.html).
+To train a dictionary, you must prepare at least the following six files.

 * `corpus.txt`: Corpus file to be trained.
 The format is the same as the output of the `tokenize` command of Vibrato.
                 The contents of the feature columns must match exactly with the columns of the lexicon file.